cboitz88/Unit-10-A-Yen-for-the-Future/README.md

 - - -

-### Instructions

 #### Time-Series Forecasting

-In this notebook, you will load historical Dollar-Yen exchange rate futures data and apply time series analysis and modeling to determine whether there is any predictable behavior.
+In this notebook, we will load historical Dollar-Yen exchange rate futures data and apply time series analysis and modeling to determine whether there is any predictable behavior to forecast future prices.

-Follow the steps outlined in the time-series starter notebook to complete the following:
+We will take the following the steps outlined in the time-series starter notebook to complete the following:

 1. Decomposition using a Hodrick-Prescott Filter (Decompose the Settle price into trend and noise).
-2. Forecasting Returns using an ARMA Model.
+2. Forecasting Returns using an ARMA Model. **(Stationary)**
-3. Forecasting the Settle Price using an ARIMA Model.
+3. Forecasting the Settle Price using an ARIMA Model. **(Non-Stationary)**
 4. Forecasting Volatility with GARCH.

 Use the results of the time series analysis and modeling to answer the following questions: